An American Injustice: The Story of Darryl Hunt

-Darryl Hunt: I was the Black man accused of rape and murder.
-In prison, that was a no-no.
+Darryl Hunt: I was the Black man accused of raping and murder, and in prison, that was a no-no.

 Melissa Harris-Perry: This happened right in downtown Winston-Salem, not a place known for its high crime rate.

-Phoebe Zerwick: First of all, it was just a terrifying crime for a woman to be attacked like that on her way to work and in daylight.
-It was very early in the morning, but it was broad daylight.
-Then the other thing about this crime is that there were witnesses who saw her with a Black man, so it immediately was a crime that fed the racist ideas that have been part of our history and our culture since the beginning of our history, right?
-There's always been this myth of Black criminality and Black beast and the myth that somehow or other white women were going to be attacked by Black men.
+Phoebe Zerwick: First of all, it was just a terrifying crime for a woman to be attacked like that on her way to work in daylight.
+It was very early in the morning, but it was broad daylight, but then the other thing about this crime is that there were witnesses who saw her with a Black man.
+It immediately was a crime that fed the racist ideas that have been part of our history and our culture since the beginning of our history, right?
+There's always been this myth of Black criminality, and Black beasts, and the myth that somehow or other white women were going to be attacked by Black men.
 It fed into that frenzy and that fear that we have in this country.

 Melissa Harris-Perry: Even at his trial, Hunt was at a disadvantage.
-He had lawyers who'd never worked on a murder trial and they had limited resources and limited discovery.
-There were red flags in the prosecution's case.
-In a county where 25% of the population was Black, the prosecution excused all but one Black juror.
-There were also unreliable witnesses.
+He had lawyers who'd never worked on a murder trial, and they had limited resources and limited discovery, and there were red flags in the prosecution's case.
+In a county where 25% of the population was Black, the prosecution excused all but one Black juror, and there were also unreliable witnesses.
 Maybe most important of all, there was no physical evidence to tie Hunt to the murder of Sykes.

-Melissa Harris-Perry: Even the jury had lingering doubts about the case.
-Although the death sentence was on the table--
+Melissa Harris-Perry: Even the jury had lingering doubts about the case, and although the death sentence was on the table--

-Phoebe Zerwick: They weren't really not persuaded of his guilt and so they gave him life instead of death.
+Phoebe Zerwick: They were really not persuaded of his guilt, and so they gave him life instead of death.

 Melissa Harris-Perry: All this, it couldn't have happened without Zerwick's reporting, which changed the course of the police investigation.
 In 2003, before Hunt was exonerated, some new editors at the Winston-Salem Journal asked Zerwick to take a fresh investigative look at Hunt's case.